How to Make a Book Into an Audiobook [9 Steps For Authors!]

 How can I turn my book into an audiobook for free?

 There are several ways that you can create a self-recorded audiobook for free.
-One option is to use a text-to-speech program like NaturalReader, which can read your book aloud with a synthesized voice.
+One option is to use an AI text-to-speech program, which can read your book aloud with a synthesized voice.
 Another option is to record yourself reading the book using a digital recorder or your computer’s built-in microphone.
 Once you have recorded all of the audio, you can use a program like Audacity to edit the files and add any special effects or background music you desire.
-With a little time and effort, you can easily turn your book into an audiobook that all can enjoy.

 Can I make an audiobook of someone else’s book?